Three Reasons Why Prayer Really Matters

 The type of prayer that I have been committed to these past few weeks have been more than just “God, help _______.”
 My prayers have taken time and effort on my part.
 I sit down and choose not to do something else and I chose to pray.
 When we choose that type of prayer, we know that we are choosing the better choice.

 “For though by this time you ought to be teachers, you need someone to teach you again the first principles of the oracles of God; and you have come to need milk and not solid food.
 For everyone who partakes only of milk is unskilled in the word of righteousness, for he is a babe.
 But solid food belongs to those who are of full age, that is, those who by reason of use have their senses exercised to discern both good and evil.”

 God always teaches us through Scripture.
 Prayer is a tool that God uses to teach us about Himself and what His will is for our lives.
 I have grown so much through this dedicated time of prayer.
-I cannot pin-point all the life lessons I have learned.
-I cannot name all of the attributes of God that were magnified.
+There are so many life lessons I have learned.
+You wouldn’t believe the attributes of God that were magnified.
 I can tell you that I am weaning off the milk (according to Hebrews) and learning to eat more meat.

 Prayer is a way to see God working.

 God is sovereign.
 We know that all things are under His control.
 He will answer prayers as He sees fit.
 When we are spending time in prayer, we are invited to a front-row seat to see God work.
 We are able to see God’s glory on display!
 He will accomplish His will, whether we pray or not.
 During this study, my husband lost his job.
 God provided another job.
 If I had not prayed about it, God still would have provided another job.
 Because I prayed for it, I was able to see God working throughout the entire process

 When we pray, we see God’s glory and provide Him with glory, just as John 14:13 says: “And whatever you ask in My name, that I will do, that the Father may be glorified in the Son.”
 God takes pleasure and receives glory from answered prayer.
 So, PRAY!